Foreclosure Defense Attorneys

 Whether or not your case is in litigation, you may be able to refinance the loan, obtain a forbearance, or work out another plan to catch up on your payments.
 Many courts offer mediation in mortgage foreclosure cases to allow you an opportunity to negotiate with your lender.
 You should reach out to a foreclosure defense lawyer as soon as possible.
 Even if your case is not yet in court, your lender is represented by legal counsel every step of the way.
 Let our foreclosure defense lawyers at Slater & Zurz help level the playing field and guide you through the foreclosure process from start to finish.
 We’re on your side!

 In Ohio, you have 28 days to answer a complaint once you receive it.
 If you don’t respond within that time, your lender can ask for a default judgment.
 A default judgment severely limits your ability to challenge the case in court.
 You can ask the court to accept a delayed answer or overturn a default judgment, but in either case, the court is free to deny your request.
 If your house has been set for a sheriff’s sale, a foreclosure defense lawyer may be able to prevent the sale, but with a pending sheriff’s sale, you need to act immediately.
-Even a few days’ delay can be too late.
+Even a few days’ delays can be too late.

 Debt relief agencies can’t help once your case is in court—you need a lawyer!

 If your case is already in court, only a foreclosure defense lawyer can help you.
 Debt relief agencies can’t appear in court.
 Only a lawyer licensed to practice in Ohio can file an answer, file motions, or appear in court on your behalf.
-At Slater & Zurz, our foreclosure defense lawyers are available to represent you in Akron, Cleveland, Canton, Ravenna, Wooster, and other areas throughout Ohio.
+At Slater & Zurz, our foreclosure defense lawyers represent you in Akron, Cleveland, Canton, Ravenna, Wooster, and other areas throughout Ohio.